ajstake/Steam_Games_Trends/Final_Writeup.md

 ## Abstract

-The goal of this project is to increase the sales and profit of a video game by ivestigating several factors from other games on the platform Steam.
+The goal of this project is to increase the sales and profit of a video game by investigating several factors from other games on the platform Steam.
 After exploring the data through Google Sheets, some visualizations were constructed in Tableau to create a preliminary analysis for further exploration as a project pitch.

 ## Design